Bridging Dark Energy and Black Holes with EFT: Frame Transformation and Gravitational Wave Speed: Overview of the EFT

 \section{Overview of the EFT}

 Here, we briefly discuss the formulation of the EFT of perturbations on an arbitrary background with a timelike scalar profile.
 (See \cite{Mukohyama:2022enj} for details and \cite{Khoury:2022zor} for a similar construction of a shift-symmetric EFT of scalar-tensor theories.)
-The setup of this EFT is very similar to that of ghost condensation~\cite{ArkaniHamed:2003uy} and the so-called EFT of inflation/DE~\cite{Cheung:2007st,Gubitosi:2012hu}.
+The setup of this EFT is very similar to that of ghost condensation~\cite{Arkani-Hamed:2003pdi} and the so-called EFT of inflation/DE~\cite{Cheung:2007st,Gubitosi:2012hu}.
 The starting point is the assumption that the background of a scalar field~$\Phi$ is chosen to be timelike everywhere in a spacetime region of interest, which then spontaneously breaks the time diffeomorphism invariance.
 We denote the background of $\Phi$ as $\bar{\Phi}(\tau)$, with $\tau$ being the time coordinate in terms of which the scalar field is spatially uniform.
 As a result, the EFT action is invariant under the 3d diffeomorphism, which is the residual symmetry realized on a constant-$\Phi$ hypersurface.
 In fact, the scalar field defines a preferred (constant-$\Phi$) slicing, whose unit timelike normal vector (i.e., such that $n_{\mu}n^{\mu}=-1$) is defined by

-Here, $X$ is the kinetic term of the scalar field defined by $X \equiv \nabla^{\mu}\Phi\nabla_{\mu}\Phi$, which is assumed to be negative.
-The arrow in Eq.~(\ref{eq:normal_vector}) represents taking the unitary gauge where $\delta\Phi \equiv \Phi - \bar{\Phi} = 0$.
+Here, $X$ is the kinetic term of the scalar field defined by $X \equiv \nabla^{\mu}\Phi\nabla_{\mu}\Phi$, which is assumed to be negative.\footnote{In order for our EFT to connect BH physics with that of dark energy, the background of $X$ must remain similar in both regimes.} The arrow in Eq.~(\ref{eq:normal_vector}) represents taking the unitary gauge where $\delta\Phi \equiv \Phi - \bar{\Phi} = 0$.
 Below, we will explain the formulation of the EFT of perturbations in the unitary gauge.

 Let us introduce the Arnowitt-Deser-Misner (ADM) decomposition of the metric:

 where Latin indices refer to the spatial coordinates, $N=1/\sqrt{-g^{\tau \tau}}$ is the lapse function, $N^{i}=g^{i \tau} N^2$ is the shift vector, and $h_{ij}=g_{ij}$ is the spatial metric induced on a constant-$\Phi$ hypersurface.
 The extrinsic curvature can be computed using the projection tensor~$h_{\mu\nu} \equiv g_{\mu \nu} + n_{\mu} n_{\nu}$: